 Utilities’ plans, summarized in the PNUCC’s 2014 Northwest Regional Forecast, show about 1,800 megawatts of new power plant capacity that could be constructed by 2024.
 These planned new resources were not included in the current analysis because they are not yet sited or licensed.
 In addition, Portland General Electric is expected to have a Boardman replacement strategy in its next integrated resource plan.
 TransAlta, which has proposed replacing the Centralia plant with gas-fired generation, is expected to work with the state of Washington to consider developing more environmentally friendly sources of power.

 We encourage your participation in this process.
-If you wish to add your name to our email lists, please email your request to John Fazio (email@example.com).
+If you wish to add your name to our email lists as an interested party, please email your request to John Fazio (email@example.com).